dydz/dydz.github.io/blog/_posts/2021-07-22-git-done-right.md

 # Rebase or merge?

-Now that 1 patch is 1 commit we can get to the primary motivation for this note.
+Now that 1 patch is 1 commit we can get to the primary motivation for this post.
 What is the best merge strategy?

 Rebase locally then optionally merge.